BuildCanada/ProjectRequests/README.md

 To do that, we need to build, connect Canadian builders and hold our governments accountable to building this country.

-These are projects we want to see built in service of Canada
+These are projects we want to see built in service of Canada, come build them with us!

-Please take these ideas and run with them!
-Share what you build with us and we will help it be seen.
+If you're excited about these projects (or other ones where you think we could help), please fill out [our intake form](https://docs.google.com/forms/d/e/1FAIpQLSc243abrh6ecdV50mebkH35m6EWAUvwj8PBxwLRIMNnAyGGxQ/viewform) to get access to our discord.

 ## Project Requests